Instagram Stories is stealing Snapchat’s users

 It’s that last one that might be most threatening to Snap Inc’s IPO.
 We’re already seeing how Instagram is eating up Snapchat usage, reducing the Stories views it depends on to drive ad revenue.
 Yet what matters to Wall Street is growth potential.
 Ad-driven social networks need massive scale, which usually comes from international domination.

 That can’t happen if Instagram, Facebook, Messenger, and WhatsApp deliver the Stories feature to foreign countries where Snapchat hasn’t gained traction already.
 Around 80 percent of Instagram’s 600 million monthly users are international.
 And if Instagram Stories continues on this growth trajectory, it could prove bigger than the app it copied.

 As I wrote a week after the launch, Instagram Stories castrated Snapchat, even if it can’t kill it.

 Reports from social media celebrity managers and analytics companies that work with big accounts may present a more dire outlook than what’s going on with average teens on Snapchat.
 Kids under 25 in the US who are completely immersed in Snapchat might not stray.
 But Instagram may be convincing the 25 to 35-year olds who came of age on its app to stick around, while it’s swooping on international teens before Snapchat gets popular in their market.
+Plus, vanity dictates that people will share where they get the most views, and many people have spent years longer building their Instagram audience.

 With its future in broadcast social media under fire, Snap Inc may need to tell a different story for its IPO.
 It has spent the past quarter repositioning itself as “a camera company” that makes hardware like its Spectacles camera-sunglasses.
-It’s also tried to double-down on the app’s first feature, disappearing private messaging, but adding a groups feature and improved navigation.
+It’s also tried to double-down on the app’s first feature, disappearing private messaging, by adding a groups feature and improved navigation.
 But scrounging together hardware profits and monetizing chat directly can be quite challenging.

 In six months, the game has changed for Snapchat, and not in its favor.
 Once the undisputed king of cool amongst Western teenagers with the potential to disrupt the world’s biggest social network, it’s now in danger of becoming just one of several popular apps for ephemeral storytelling.Featured Image: Bryce Durbin/TechCrunch